tdkehoe/Firebase-Tutorial/Firebase_CRUD.md

 Every coding bootcamp student makes a movies database.
 I picture a hiring manager going through a stack of resumes, clicking on project after project, spending no more than seconds on each.
 If you make a unique, innovative project that takes time and effort to understand, the hiring manager will move on.
 I figure that the best way to impress a hiring manager is with a web app he or she can quickly understand and be impressed by, e.g., a well-executed movies database.

-## Setting Up Your Firebase App
+## Set Up Your Directory Structure

-This section presents the "boilerplate" for setting up your app to use Firebase.

-### Directory Structure

 Set up this directory structure: